nodalida2021/nodalida2021.github.io/cfp.md

 linguistics or psychology) that is sufficiently formalized or applied to bear relevance to speech and language technologies.

-We invite paper submissions in four distinct tracks:
+We invite paper submissions in three distinct tracks:

 * regular papers on substantial, original, and unpublished research, including empirical evaluation results, where appropriate;
 * short papers on smaller, focused contributions, work in progress, negative results, surveys, or opinion pieces; and
-* student papers on completed or ongoing work, where at least the first author is a Master or PhD student
 * demonstration papers on software or resource demonstrations, e.g. of systems, interfaces, infrastructures, data collections, or annotations.

-There will be a fourth track for system demonstrations, with a separate call for papers and submission deadline in the spring of 2015.
+We particularly encourage the submission of student papers on completed or on-going work, where the first author is a Master or PhD student.

 Papers accepted for presentation at the conference will be included in the NoDaLiDa 2019 proceedings, which is published as part of the NEALT